pygmyperch/sequoia/README.md

 This is a beta version: the parentage assignment part works OK, but the sibship clustering may still contain a few bugs, and may not always give the maximum assignment rate and minimum error rate.

 For further information, please contact  jisca.huisman@gmail.com

+Note: devtools::install_github("jiscah/sequoia")  does not seem to work, but the following hack does work: download the zip, install the package from the zip file, and rename the folder in R\library from `sequoia-master' to `sequoia'.